2. All Lutron Dimmers Save Energy.

 Every dimmer automatically saves 4-9% in electricity—even at the highest lighting levels—over a standard on-off switch.
-And when users choose to dim their lights, even more electricity is saved.
+When users choose to dim their lights, even more electricity is saved.
 Quite simply, the more you dim, the more you save.
 A standard light switch only saves electricity in the “off” position.
 Lutron dimmers and controls save energy 24-7.

 While incandescent lights are typically associated with dimming, all lighting sources, including halogen, CFLs, and, LED bulbs, can be dimmed.
 For example, a halogen light source dimmed 35% reduces energy use by 28%.
 On average, dimming an incandescent or halogen light will reduce energy use by about 20%.